 @JaneSeymourFonda in the Alberta tar sands: with @barbarawilliam_, @UBCIC Grand Chief Stewart Phillip and ACFN (Athabasca Chipewyan First Nation) Chief Allan Adam on January 11, 2017 (UBCIC Instagram)

 This post is about a logical fallacy that for a decade has been popping up all over social media and comment streams on news stories.
 It’s called the “tu quoque” fallacy or “the appeal to hypcrisy” and it has recently re-emerged with a vengeance, all because Jane Fonda flew to the Alberta tar sands on January 11 to advocate for a transition to green energy.

 So I want to have another go at explaining why it’s a logical fallacy, and I hope this is useful to others.

-Due to shortage of time I’m just going to reprint my most Facebook rebuttal of this fallacy here.
+Due to shortage of time I’m just going to reprint my most recent Facebook response to this fallacy.
 It’s a bit repetitive but I was trying to hammer home a point quickly.
 Maybe it will be of use to some of you in your attempts to dismantle this argument whenever and wherever you see it arise.
 This is what I wrote:

-I was kidding about the tears.
-But I think it’s very important that we keep making this rebuttal until it sinks in.
+Just kidding about the tears, but I think it’s very important that we keep making this rebuttal until it sinks in.
 And of course this is not to say that our agitation will be successful either.
 Like the “voting with your dollars” option, it might fail.
-Like many, I have been agitating fruitlessly (so far) for green alternatives most of my adult life.
-But we haven’t had a lot of voices with media reach as wide as Jane Fonda’s that reach huge audiences.
+Like many others, I have been agitating fruitlessly (so far) for green alternatives most of my adult life.
+But we haven’t had a lot of voices with media reach as wide as Jane Fonda’s.
 Leonardo DiCaprio has been great on this too.
-Personally I would prefer we not do politics by celebrity, but given the deafness of the Trudeau government, which apparently never saw a pipeline or LNG project it didn’t like, and let’s not even talk about the US election which was just won by oil (see Tillerson), well, Fonda and DiCaprio an important political weapons right now.
+Personally I would prefer we not do politics via celebrity, but given the deafness of the Trudeau government, which apparently never saw a pipeline or LNG project it didn’t like, and let’s not even talk about the US election which was just won by oil (see Tillerson), well, Fonda and DiCaprio are useful political tools right now.
 Meanwhile our collective voices are now more numerous and getting louder.

 Also, I apologize if I sound snarky or dismissive, even if I’m tired of mostly older men snarking at me with this argument.
 We are all implicated in these industries, but those who’ve made their livelihood from them are in a tough spot, and they may feel defensive.
 I am very sympathetic to that, and I don’t blame them.
 They are right in many ways, and I feel for the tar sands workers, even if they’ve been snarking in a superior manner at BC environmentalists for decades and making our work more difficult.
 They have also been getting serious union wages while the environmentalists they call privileged usually aren’t.
 It’s time to put that division aside.
 The federal government must step in to retrain and support workers during this transition.
 I just think we need to exit this thought loop if we are to move forward.

 A friend of mine who has been involved in writing Canada’s environmental policy since the 1960s remarked to me flatly that “climate change is failed energy policy.”
 We’re not going to get green energy via our consumer dollars, we’re going to get it via political force.
-That’s how policy change is forced.
-We need to stop individualizing this fight, stop making it a moral injunction to individuals to only exercise their desires through objects and consumer choice.
+We need to stop individualizing this fight, stop making it a moral injunction to individuals to only exercise their desires through consumption patterns.
 We need collective political action; let’s identify ourselves as citizens not consumers.
 The latter is how ‘they’ want us to operate.
 We must sink our teeth into the legs of politicians.
 Frankly I’m happy Jane Fonda is up here, and I don’t care how she got here.